-20. Was printing and painting the rail platform for the DeLorean time machine model easier than making the car itself?
+20. Was printing and painting the rail platform for the DeLorean Back to the Future time machine easier than making the 3D printed car model?

 The base of the diorama is the train tracks.
 They also have a very good definition and detail.
 I have not considered changing anything.
 I just left them like they were 3D printed.
-I only changed the track’s width by a few millimetres to adapt it to the measurement changes applied in DeLorean 3D print.
+I only changed the track’s width by a few millimetres to adapt it to the measurement changes applied in the printed DeLorean 3D model.

 It was printed at 0.15mm layer height since it had many layers of paint in addition to the spray filler.
 I also added pigments to give it more realism, and with that, I also covered the layers a little more.
 The printing, assembly and painting process is the simplest.
 It is only made difficult by the gigantic size of the set, which is 800 millimetres long.

 21. Did you start the project in May 2020 and finish in December 2020?
-How many hours a day did you devote to working on the DeLorean 3D print?
+How many hours a day did you devote to working on the 3D printed DeLorean model?

 I started the project in April 2020 and finished it in December 2020.
 The pandemic, unfortunately, forced us to spend a lot of time at home.
 And in my case, I have had a lot of time to dedicate to this project.

-There were many days that I worked on the 3D printed DeLorean car from Back to the Future for 6 or 8 hours a day.
-And some days, I was only able to dedicate one hour to this 3D print.
+There were many days that I worked on the 3D printed car model from Back to the Future for 6 or 8 hours a day.
+And some days, I was only able to dedicate one hour to the DeLorean 3D model.

 What I can affirm without any doubt is that this is the project in which I have invested the most hours.

-22. How did you make the display case for the time machine with rails?
+22. How did you make the display case for the 3D printed car model with rails?

 The way to expose the 3D printed DeLorean model has not been clear until almost the end.
 It was only clear that inside I had to put the Arduino, the mp3 card and a speaker.

-Thinking about it, I remembered the element that differentiates the DeLorean of this time.
+Thinking about it, I remembered the element that differentiates the DeLorean Back to the Future of this time.
 It is the mythical box of Pepsi-Cola that they put on the front hood of the car.
 I designed mine.

 I had a great time with it, looking for how to make small light bulbs, put filament inside (how could it be otherwise, a clip of paper sheets), and find the appropriate fabric that imitates the leather to make the leather straps that hold it.